-4. APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES
+APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES

-4.1 Appointment of Committees
+Appointment of Committees

-a) Subject to such directions as may be given by the Independent Regulator of Foundation b) The Board of Directors shall determine the membership and terms of reference of committees and sub-committees and shall, receive and consider reports of such committees.
+a) Subject to such directions as may be given by the Secretary of State for Health, the b) The Trust shall determine the membership and terms of reference of committees and sub-committees and shall if it requires to, receive and consider reports of such committees.

-Trusts, the Board of Directors may appoint committees of the Trust.
+Trust Board may appoint committees of the Trust.

-4.2 Joint Committees
+Joint Committees

-- a) Joint committees may be appointed by the Board of Directors by joining together with one or more other health service bodies consisting of, wholly or partly of the Chairman and the Board of Directors or other health service bodies, or wholly of persons who are not members of the Board of Directors or other health service bodies in question. - b) Any committee or joint committee appointed under this Standing Order may, subject to such directions as may be given by the Independent Regulator of Foundation Trusts or the Board of Directors or other health bodies in question, appoint sub-committees consisting wholly or partly of members of the committees or joint committee (whether or not they are Directors of the Board or health bodies in question) or wholly of persons who are not Directors of the Board or health bodies in question or the committee of the Trust or health bodies in question.
+- a) Joint committees may be appointed by the Trust by joining together with one or more other health service bodies consisting of, wholly or partly of the Chairman and members of the Trust or other health service bodies, or wholly of persons who are not members of the Trust or other health service bodies in question. - b) Any committee or joint committee appointed under this Standing Order may, subject to such directions as may be given by the Secretary of State or the Trust or other health bodies in question, appoint sub-committees consisting wholly or partly of members of the committees or joint committee (whether or not they are members of the Trust or health bodies in question) or wholly of persons who are not members of the Trust or health bodies in question or the committee of the Trust or health bodies in question.

-4.3 Applicability of Standing Orders and Standing Financial Instructions to Committees
+Applicability of Standing Orders and Standing Financial Instructions to Committees

-The Standing Orders and Standing Financial Instructions of the Board of Directors, as far as they are applicable, shall as appropriate apply to meetings and any committees established by the Board of Directors.
+The Standing Orders and Standing Financial Instructions of the Trust, as far as they are applicable, shall as appropriate apply to meetings and any committees established by the Trust.
 In which case the term "Chairman" is to be read as a reference to the Chairman of other committee as the context permits, and the term "member" is to be read as a reference to a member of other committee also as the context permits.
 There is no requirement to hold meetings of committees established by the Trust in public.

-4.4 Terms of Reference
+Terms of Reference

-Each such committee shall have terms of reference and powers and be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide and shall be in accordance with any legislation and regulation or direction issued by the Independent Regulator of Foundation Trusts.
+Each such committee shall have terms of reference and powers and be subject to such conditions (as to reporting back to the Board), as the Board shall decide and shall be in accordance with any legislation and regulation or direction issued by the Secretary of State.
 Such terms of reference shall have effect as if incorporated into the Standing Orders.

-4.5 Delegation of powers by Committees to Sub-Committees
+Delegation of powers by Committees to Sub-Committees

-Where committees are authorised to establish sub-committees they may not delegate executive powers to the sub-committee unless expressly authorised by the Board of Directors.
+Where committees are authorised to establish sub-committees they may not delegate executive powers to the sub-committee.

-4.6 Approval of Appointments to Committees
+Approval of Appointments to Committees

-The Board of Directors shall approve the appointments to each of the committees which it has formally constituted.
-Where the Board of Directors determines, and regulations permit, that persons, who are neither members nor officers, shall be appointed to a committee the terms of such appointment shall be within the powers of the Board of Directors as defined by the Independent Regulator of Foundation Trusts.
-The Board of Directors shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings, and/or expenses in accordance where appropriate with national guidance.
+The Board shall approve the appointments to each of the committees which it has formally constituted.
+Where the Board determines, and regulations permit, that persons, who are neither members nor officers, shall be appointed to a committee the terms of such appointment shall be within the powers of the Board as defined by the Secretary of State.
+The Board shall define the powers of such appointees and shall agree allowances, including reimbursement for loss of earnings, and/or expenses in accordance where appropriate with national guidance.